rekyuu/speedfuns/genocide.md

 ####Grind route
 - Get encounters at the end of the Box Road SAVE room, and on the small bridge before Dogamy and Dogaressa
-- Do not walk on the ice in the ice room to get a Lesser Dog encounter at no time cost
+- Do not walk on the ice in the ice room to get an earlier Lesser Dog encounter
 - After the Papyrus cutscene on death bridge, go into Snowdin, then back out immediately to grind

 ####Boss tricks